(888) 340-0089

 Fiscal Sponsorship vs. Starting a Nonprofit

-Here's a simple way to think about it:
+A simple way to think about it:

-• If your mission is long-term, community-rooted, and built to grow, forming your own nonprofit is likely the right path.
+• If your mission is long-term, community-rooted, and built to grow, forming your own nonprofit is most likely the right path.

 If you want to understand what forming a nonprofit actually involves, this step-by-step guide to forming a nonprofit organization walks through the full process clearly.
+The National Council of Nonprofits is also a helpful resource for understanding how fiscal sponsorship compares to full nonprofit status from a governance perspective.

 When Fiscal Sponsorship Makes Sense